Ilya Darevsky: Scientific career

 Darevsky authored more than three hundred scientific papers and several monographs about the systematics, ecology, paleontology, morphology, and conservation of amphibians and reptiles.
 He has also been part of many zoological expeditions to the Caucasus, Central Asia, Indonesia (Komodo), and Vietnam.
 He trained many scientists from the Commonwealth of Independent States, Mongolia, and Vietnam, and for many years he lectured on herpetology at Leningrad State University.
 For the training of next generation foreign scientists, he was awarded the Order of Friendship of Peoples (1982) by the government of the Soviet Union and "Friendship" medal (2000) by the government of Vietnam.
 In 1985, he was given the honorary title of Honored Scientist of the RSFSR, and in 1987 he became a laureate of Mechnikov Prize.
-Darevsky was President of Russian Herpetological Society (1989–2006), honorary member of the Societas Europaea Herpetologia (since 1996) and American Society of Ichthyologists and Herpetologists (since 1973), and a member of many Russian and foreign scientific societies.
+Darevsky was President of the Russian Herpetological Society (1989–2006), honorary member of the Societas Europaea Herpetologica (since 1996) and American Society of Ichthyologists and Herpetologists (since 1973), and a member of many Russian and foreign scientific societies.

 Many species of amphibians and reptiles were named in honor of Darevsky.
 The Caucasian rock lizards, that Darevsky studied for his entire life, were named in his honor as a genus Darevskia, as well as the viper Vipera darevskii, and the lizard Eutropis darevskii.
-Being head of the Laboratory of Ornithology and Herpetology he brought a very democratic style of administration, that created a unique atmosphere of creative freedom.
-He was always friendly and eager in meeting young colleagues.
-Darevsky never refused anybody and always offered his assistance.
+As head of the Laboratory of Ornithology and Herpetology, he introduced a collaborative style of administration that encouraged independent research.
+Colleagues noted his willingness to support junior researchers and his openness to professional consultation.

 During his last ten years, Darevsky was a leader of the St. Petersburg herpetological school.
 He became seriously ill over the last few years and was unable to visit the Zoological Institute.
 Nonetheless, he was continuously interested in the life of his colleagues and was upset that he could not work anymore.
-But as he said before his death: "I did a lot and now I should have some rest".
+But as he said before his death: "I did a lot, and now I should have some rest".
 He died on 8 August 2009 aged 84.